dclnbrght/web/content-software/playing-safe-with-ai.md

 * Never bind MCP servers to 0.0.0.0; use localhost (127.0.0.1) for local-only access and apply firewall rules with network segmentation.
 * Never install unverified MCP servers without thorough review.
 Run approved servers in isolated environments (Docker containers) following the principle of least privilege.
 * Sanitise all user input before passing it to system commands to prevent command injection attacks.
 * Use secure credential management solutions and never store credentials in plaintext.
+* Implement audit trails and rate-limiting on all operations.
 * Ensure servers use robust authentication such as OAuth with PKCE or narrowly scoped, short-lived Personal Access Tokens.
+Implement the On-Behalf-Of (OBO) OAuth flow to access downstream systems.

 ## Agentic Frameworks